-Table 2.
-Some methods of the class Epetra Map
+Table 2.1: Some methods of the class Epetra\Map

-• global numbering of all local elements (an integer vector of size NumMyElements, called MyGlobalElements).
+- local number of elements (called NumMyElements); - global numbering of all local elements (an integer vector of size NumMyElements, called MyGlobalElements).

 There are three ways to define an map.
 The easiest way is to specify the global number of elements, and let Epetra decide: